meilisearch/specifications/text/0195-ranking-score.md

 Additionally, the following can impact score independence:

-- if the `attribute` ranking rule is used, but `searchableAttributes` has not been specified, then the score is dependent on all the fields that appear in documents and their precise order, as determined by Meilisearch. the score is dependent on the search query.
+- If the `attribute` ranking rule is used, but `searchableAttributes` has not been specified, then the score is dependent on all the fields that appear in documents and their precise order, as determined by Meilisearch. the score is dependent on the search query.

 Depending on the use case, it can be meaningful to compare scores coming from indexes with settings that are different: